georgercarder/walk_thru_phase0/README.md

 screen -S gethnode-goerli -X stuff 'geth --goerli console'
 ```

 This is the minimal command to start the "Eth1" node syncing to the Goerli testnet.
+Recall that syncing for an eth1 node consists of importing, validating, and assembling blocks into a locally stored blockchain where the blocks wrap data referencing actual transactions.
 It may take several hours for this node to completely sync.
 Depending on the blockchain you are syncing you many need to run this on a system with a large amount of storage.
 On our device, we use a 1TB SSD.
 Various flags may be used for additional functionality, for instance you may want graphQL, or web-sockets RPC calls or to read/write to a custom data directory. `geth --help` will give you a list of the available flags.
 It may also be worthwhile to setup a firewall if your node is serving an RPC.
 A very simple, lightweight, and effective firewall can be setup using `iptables` which is available on many systems.

 ### Next, we set up the Beacon node.